Adrian Zmed

-Adrian George Zmed (born March 14, 1954) is an American actor, singer and television personality, noted for the roles of Johnny Nogerelli in Grease 2 and Officer Vince Romano in the T.J.
-Hooker television series.
+Adrian George Zmed (born March 14, 1954) is an American actor, singer and television personality, noted for the roles of Johnny Nogerelli in Grease 2 and Officer Vince Romano in the T. J. Hooker television series.
+His Broadway credits include the starring roles of Danny Zuko in Grease and Marvin in Falsettos.

 Early life

 Zmed was born in Chicago, Illinois, the youngest of three sons of George Zmed, later known as George Zmed-Smith (1916–2010), a Romanian Orthodox priest, who served from 1952 until his retirement in 1983, and his wife, Persida (née Golub) Zmed, later known as Sadie Smith (1923–2015).
-His father George was a first-generation Romanian-American born in Chicago to Nicolae and Paraschiva (née Bălan), who had emigrated from Comloșu Mare, Timiș County in the early 20th century.
-At the age of five, George and his family returned to Romania, where he was educated, and returned to the United States in November 1952.
-George and Persida (also Romanian-born) were married October 15, 1942, in Timișoara.
+His father George was a Romanian American born in Chicago to Nicolae and Paraschiva (née Bălan), who had emigrated from Nagykomlós, Temes County, Hungary (now Comloșu Mare, Timiș County, Romania) in the early 20th century.
+At the age of five, George and his family went to Romania, where he was educated, and returned to the United States in November 1952.
+His mother Persida was born in Romania.
+George and Persida were married October 15, 1942, in Timișoara.
 The couple had three sons, in the following order: Cornel, Walter, and Adrian.

 Adrian graduated from Lane Tech High School in Chicago.
-He began playing football for the school's team until, when playing in 1968, he broke a leg bone which in turn punctured a major artery.
+He began playing football for the school's team until, when playing in 1968, he broke his leg which in turn punctured a major artery.
 He quit sports and began acting, appearing in his high school's production of Guys and Dolls.
 After being featured on a local TV show as one of Chicago's top high school performers, Zmed transferred to the Goodman School of Drama and began studying voice at the Chicago Conservatory of Music.
 He graduated with a Bachelor of Fine Arts from the Goodman School of Drama.

-Acting career
+Career

-Zmed's first major acting gig was the role of Danny Zuko in the national touring company production of Grease.
-He later appeared in the Broadway musical three times, twice in the role of Zuko.
-At 40, Zmed revived the role of Zuko in the 1995 Broadway revival.
+Zmed's first major acting gig was the role of Johnny in the national touring company production of Grease.
+He later appeared in the Broadway musical three times, twice in the role of Danny.
+At 40, Zmed revived the role of Danny in the 1995 Broadway revival.